kalsan/dslblend/README.md

   providers*) before falling back to the object calling the DSL
 - Accessing instance variables within the object calling the DSL

+It can also act as a context for renderers such as the HAML engine (see below).

 Note that when accessing instance variables from within a DSL block, you are looking at a shallow copy of the object.
 Writing to primitive types will not affect the main provider, unless instance variable backfiring is enabled (see